 The influx of technologies like Artificial Intelligence, Big Data, IoT and ML has rendered traditional businesses redundant.
 Rapidly changing customer needs force firms to evolve and adapt.
-Digital transformation is the new paradigm, that helps them stay ahead of competition.
+Digital transformation is the new paradigm, that helps them stay ahead of the competition.
 Firms leverage the support of the cloud to set up robust digital transformation frameworks.

-Rise of Cloud Computing and Digital Transformation
+The rise of Cloud Computing and Digital Transformation

 According to a survey by Logic Monitor, public cloud engagement and adoption is being driven by enterprises pursuing digital transformation.
 By 2020, a whopping 83% of workloads will be hosted on the cloud.
 (Source –Forbes) 74% of Tech CFOs believe that cloud computing will have the greatest impact on their business.
 (Source – Forbes)

 89% of enterprises plan to adopt or have already adopted a digital transformation business strategy with Services (95%), Financial Services (93%) and Healthcare (92%) at the top.

 In another study, executives considered digital transformation important for survival in the competitive space.
 (Source –Forbes) Companies are pushing for digital transformation because it enables an enhanced customer experience, faster time to market and greater innovation.